LuKane/KNPhotoBrowser/README.md

 @property (nonatomic,assign) BOOL  isNeedPrefetch;

 /**
- is or not need pan Gesture, Default is false
+ is or not need pan Gesture, default is false
  */
 @property (nonatomic,assign) BOOL  isNeedPanGesture;

 /**
- is or not need auto play video, Default is false
+ is or not need auto play video, default is false
  */
 @property (nonatomic,assign) BOOL isNeedAutoPlay;

+/**
+ is or not need follow photoBrowser , default is false when touch photoBrowser, the customView will be hidden when you cancel, the customView will be showed when dismiss the photoBrowser immediately, the customView will be hidden immediately */
+@property (nonatomic,assign) BOOL isNeedFollowAnimated;

 /**
  delete current photo or video